-There is no full proof method to evaluate the interviewed candidates, every individual is different and different methods will work for all.
+There is no fool-proof method to evaluate the interviewed candidates, every individual is different and different methods will work for all.

-However, organizations can choose only one methodology and fixed structure to evaluate.
-With trials and errors, organizations must find the best fit and should evaluate the candidates in that manner.
+However, organizations can choose only one methodology and fixed structure to evaluate candidates.
+With trials and errors, organizations must find the best fit and should evaluate candidates in that manner.

 Keeping abreast with the developments in recruitment and Human resource industry will help gain niche and expertise.